 Further details of these restrictions and others can be supplied upon request.

-If you are on a type B supply and you receive a grant, there are no ongoing obligations for sampling or other commitments to the Council.
+If you are on a non-commercial supply and you receive a grant, there are no ongoing obligations for sampling or other commitments to the Council.

 For initial enquiries regarding the Grant, or any of the information above, please contact us.